General Information

 - Click the logout icon (an arrow pointing out of a door) immediately to the right of your name.

-- You are returned to the lock screen.
+- You are returned to the sign-in screen.

 Features & Capabilities